ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 ### Most popular content block

 Highlights the most trending or popular content that is most frequently viewed by users across the website.
-It's defined by the calculation type, interaction type, and aggregation period.
 It helps identify popular and relevant content items.

 This block uses [GetPopularContentWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetPopularContentWeb) Raptor recommendation strategy.